- Feb 02 - 23 2021

 The good news is that there are decades of research on what it takes to develop a healthy relationship with food and how to foster autonomy and independence that applies to all children, even those with special needs or those who have never eaten before.

-This course is being submitted for credit with the Illinois Early Intervention Program as well as the American Speech-Language Hearing Association.
+This course is being submitted for credit with the Illinois Early Intervention Program.
 Those who have paid for a professional ticket and are in attendance for the full duration of all four events will receive a certificate of attendance for credit.
+Please check with your local professional organization to determine how our courses may count towards your continuing education requirements.
 Those who registered for a student ticket will also receive a certificate, however these will not be eligible for CEUs.

 For those who are caring for a child who is learning to eat.